Islamic State forces 180,000 to flee in Iraq

 Rami Abderahman of the Observatory said one of the suicide attacks targeted a bus station in the northwest of Kobani and that the group had taken around 50 percent of the town.

-"They now control the cultural center, which means they have advanced further inside the town," he said.
+"They now control the cultural centre, which means they have advanced further inside the town," he said.

 The Observatory said there had been at least five U.S.-led strikes early on Monday, mainly targeting southern districts of Kobani, which is known as Ayn al-Arab in Arabic.
 Clashes also continued to the east, killing a dozen Islamic State fighters.